othiym23/uncurled/README.md

 name.
 It doesn't URL encode the data, but it does set the Content-Type to `application/octet-stream`, and sends the data with a binary encoding.
 It also allows the use of `@` to read files and `-` for standard input.

+`--data-json` is an option unique to `uncurl`.
+If the data isn't streaming (that is, coming from a file or standard input), `uncurl` will verify that it's valid JSON before sending it to the server.
+It will also set the Content-Type to `application/json` and the encoding to UTF-8.
+It also allows the use of `@` to read files and `-` for standard input.